hwelsters/wisdom-of-crowd-llm/README.md

 The "wisdom of the crowd" refers to the theory that when independent judgements are combined it can produce a final judgement with greater accuracy.
 Due to the non-determinism of LLMs such as ChatGPT, we treat each sample solution provided by ChatGPT as an independent judgement in this experiment.

 # **III.
 Materials and Methods**
-I made use of the following tool to collect ChatGPT's responses: https://github.com/aardoh/sleepyask.
-Sleepyask is a tool I made which makes collecting data with ChatGPT significantly faster since it applies the producer-consumer problem in order to ask multiple questions in parallel.
+I made use of the following tool to collect ChatGPT's responses: https://github.com/aardoh/sleepyask. sleepyask is a tool I made which allows me to collect responses from ChatGPT faster since it applies the producer-consumer problem in order to ask multiple questions in parallel.

 The question sets used in this experiment are:
 - DRAW-1K